-According to the Bureau of Labor Statistics, the median salary for all billers (including medical billing and coding specialists) was $33,820 per year as of May 2013.
-The lowest 10% earned less than $23,750 and the highest 10% earned over $47,930.
+According to the Bureau of Labor Statistics, the median salary for all billers (including medical billing and coding specialists) is $34,410 per year.
+The lowest 10% earn less than $24,090 and the highest 10% earn over $48,860.
 In doctors' offices and hospitals, these specialists earn average yearly salaries of $34,500 and $34,890, respectively.

 Billing and coding specialists with certification enjoy the greatest job outlook.
-Overall, the BLS projects a better than average job growth of 18% for these professionals between 2012 and 2022.
+Overall, the BLS projects an average job growth of 11% for these professionals between 2012 and 2022.
 Recently, however, some companies have begun outsourcing medical transcription and records processes.
 Whether this becomes a growing trend remains to be seen in the coming years.
 As more people are expected to seek medical care in coming years, there should be a growing need for billing and coding specialists.